-Latitude and longitude in decimal degrees and height in meters relative to the WGS-84 co-ordinate system and ellipsoid.
+Latitude and longitude in decimal degrees and height in meters relative to the WGS-84 coordinate system and ellipsoid.
 The survey point is the apex (lowest corner) of each reflector.
 There should be a correction for the offset between the phase center of the reflector and the apex.

-Azimuth compression
+B.5 Azimuth compression

 Azimuth compression or azimuth focusing involves coherent summation of echos at a constant range from the point reflector.
-The geometry of the strip-mode acquisition is shown in Figure B6 s - slow time along the satellite track s_o - time when the center of the radar echo passes over the point reflector
+The geometry of the strip-mode acquisition is shown in Figure B6.

-Figure B6.
-Geometry of radar passing over a point reflector where
+Figure B6: Geometry of radar passing over a point reflector where: